-Before a RAMDISK file is to be handled it must be OPENed.
+Before a file is to be handled it must be OPENed.
 This has the effect of making the file known to the system.
 An OPEN statement opens the file and associates a "device number" with the file name.
-In the current version of MTBASIC up to four files may be open at a time.
+In the current version of MTBASIC a user may open only one file at a time.
 That device number is then used within the program to reference that file.
 For example, if the OPEN 0,1,"ABC" statement is executed, then DEVICE number 1 is associated with file "ABC".
 Whenever a file is opened, the user must indicate whether read or write operations will take place to the file.
 This is specified in the first argument of the OPEN statement (in this case the 0 indicates that "ABC" is to be used for read functions).

 Much as the file must be opened to be used, a file must be closed when it is no longer required.
 Closing disassociates the previously assigned device number from the file name, making that number available for use with other files.
+Also, in the case of a write file, the length of the file is written to the disk.
 CLOSE guarantees that all information will be written to the file.

 Once a file has been opened, it is only necessary to execute a DEVICE statement to direct I/O to that file.
 This tells the system that all subsequent I/O will take place to the device number specified in the argument of the DEVICE statement.
+So execute a DEVICE 1 statement before using the RGET or PUT statements.